IrokoBench: A New Benchmark for African Languages in the Age of Large Language Models

-\paragraph{Evaluation Set-up} We conduct two types of evaluations: \textit{in-language evaluation} and \textit{translate-test evaluation}, where test instances are automatically translated into English using a machine translation engine.
-For automatic translation, we use NLLB-200 (3.3B)~\citep{nllbteam2022language}.
+\paragraph{Evaluation Set-up} We conduct two types of evaluations: \textit{in-language} and \textit{translate-test} evaluation, where test instances are automatically translated into English using a machine translation (MT) engine.
+For MT, we use NLLB-200 (3.3B)~\citep{nllbteam2022language}.
 In both in-language and translate-test setups, we perform cross-lingual transfer experiments from English and zero-shot evaluations by prompting LLMs.
-Few-shot evaluations are performed only for the two best models (one open and one closed model) in the in-language setting.
+Few-shot evaluations are performed only for the three best models (two open and one closed) in the in-language setting.
+For AfriMGSM in both settings, we use \textbf{Chain-of-Thought (COT)} reasoning.

 We use the EleutherAI LM Evaluation Harness (\texttt{lm-eval}) tool~\citep{biderman2024lessons}---a popular evaluation tool that is helping to standardize LLM evaluation, especially for open models on HuggingFace Model Hub.
-For closed models, except for the \amath task where we still use \texttt{lm-eval}, we employ a \textbf{verbalizer}~\cite{gao-etal-2021-making,schick2021s} for prediction and evaluation.
-We provide more details in Appendix \ref{app:eval_tool}.
+For closed models, we employ a \textbf{verbalizer}~\cite{gao-etal-2021-making,schick2021s} for prediction and evaluation.
+All models are prompted with \textbf{five different templates}.
+We provide more details in Appendix \ref{app:eval_tool}. \footnote{We make use of Cohere API for Command-R inference.}

 \paragraph{Cross-lingual transfer experiments} We first conduct a study on cross-lingual transfer in a supervised learning setting by fine-tuning the English training data ($400K$ instances) from ~\citet{conneau-etal-2018-xnli} and evaluating on the remaining languages.
 This experiment focuses solely on the NLI task due to the availability of training data for supervised learning.
 The evaluation employs several masked language models, including XLM-R~\cite{conneau-etal-2020-unsupervised}, Serengeti~\cite{adebara-etal-2023-serengeti}, AfroXLMR-\{base, large\}~\cite{alabi-etal-2022-adapting}, AfroXLMR-76L~\cite{adelani-etal-2024-sib}.
 We report the result of the best model in the paper and others in Appendix \ref{app:cross_tranf}.